Pennsylvania special House election pits Conor Lamb against Rick Saccone

 One thing to watch for, according to Yenerall: can the labor strength in the district add enough resources to fend off spending from outside groups?

-Tim Murphy fallout: The reasoning behind Murphy’s decision to leave office could have an effect on voters, some politicos in the state have warned.
+Tim Murphy fallout: The reasoning behind Murphy’s decision to leave office could have an effect on voters, some politicos in the state warned ahead of election night.

 “It’ll be interesting to see if voters turn against the Republican Party, seeing them as hypocritical,” Speel said.